aclark4life/parse2plone/README.txt

 Here are a few reasons:

-- Because ``Parse2Plone`` is aimed at lowering the bar.
-Particularly for folks that don't know (or want to know) what a "transmogrifier blueprint" is, but can edit their *buildout.cfg* files and run a single command without having to think too much.
+- Because ``Parse2Plone`` is aimed at lowering the bar for folks who don't know (or want to know) what a "transmogrifier blueprint" is, but can edit their *buildout.cfg* file and run a single command without having to think too much.

-- collective.transmogrify provides a framework for creating reusable pipes (whose definitions are called blueprints). ``Parse2Plone`` only provides a single, non-reusable "pipe/blueprint".
+- collective.transmogrify provides a framework for creating reusable pipes (whose definitions are called blueprints). ``Parse2Plone`` provides a single, non-reusable "pipe/blueprint".

-- The author had an itch to scratch.
-It wil be nice for him to able to say "just write a script" and then actually be able to point to an example.
+- The author had an itch to scratch; it will be nice for him to be able to say "just go write a script" and then point to an example.

 Consternation
 -------------